-Members of Council directly elected by the membership in the respective states (see section 3.3.1.1) shall be elected in accordance with sections 6.1.1 through 6.1.7.
+Members of Council directly elected by the membership in the respective states (see section 3.3.1.1) shall be elected in accordance with sections 6.1.1 through 6.1.6.7 as supplemented by Council resolution.

 6.1.1.
 At Least One Member of Council Directly Elected by Membership of Each State